Cellulose-based Plastic is the Next Big Thing in Packaging

 Cellulose-based plastic is the next big thing in sustainable packaging.
 And today we’ll discuss why?

 Just in case you’re short on time, I have converted this entire analysis into a shareable/printable PDF that you can keep for later reading or sharing with colleagues.
 You can download it using this form:

 What is Cellulose?

 Cellulose is a naturally occurring insoluble and organic compound.
 Most of the cellulose on Earth comes from plant life as it is an important component in stem walls.
-It plays a major role in their stiffness (a feature that makes it ideal to be used as a substitute to plastics in many cases).
+It plays a major role in their stiffness (a feature that makes it ideal to be used as a substitute for plastics in many cases).

-Cotton and wood pulp are also a major source of cellulose that is widely used in many industries.
+Cotton and wood pulp are also major source of cellulose that is widely used in many industries.
 The most common use of cellulose is the manufacturing of paper and paperboards.

 Apart from that, cellulose has become the choice of raw material for many products, one great example is bioplastics or cellulose-based plastic.

 Cellulose-based plastic is basically a type of plastic – also called cellulose acetate – produced either by cotton linters or wood pulp.
 Since this plastic is manufactured from biodegradable raw material, it’s safe for the environment and can be reused, recycled, and renewed.